ikonadub/html.Artifacts2022/README.md

-# Introduction of Me
+# Mini introduction of me
-# Mini content for introduction to get to know me
+# Get to know me design
+# Updates and edits